Mr-Pepe/lintel/docs/snippets/config.rst

 * ``pyproject.toml``

-When searching for a configuration file, Lintel looks for one of the file specified above *in that exact order* in the current working directory.
+When searching for a configuration file, Lintel looks for one of the file specified above *in that exact order* in

+* the first specified path if that path is a directory or
+* the current working directory, if no source files were specified or the the first specified path is not a directory.

 A configuration file can also be provided via the ``--config`` CLI option.
 *ini*-like configuration files must have a ``[lintel]`` section while *toml* configuration files must have a ``[tool.lintel]`` section.